BDC Hamburger Icon

 Electronic funds transfers (EFTs)

 Bank transfers and direct debits allow customers to send their funds directly from their account to your business’s bank account.
 A common EFT solution is the Intuit Payment Network, which can be set up as an e-commerce button on your website.
-Since this type of payment is most popular in Europe and Asia, this option can be particularly beneficial for businesses with an international customer base.
+Since this type of payment is most popular in Europe and Asia, it can be particularly beneficial for businesses with an international customer base.

-Payment links/QR codes
+Payment links or QR codes

 This payment option allows you to branch out to different platforms, including social media.
-Customers can shop and pay by simply scanning the code or clicking the link, without having to directly visit or navigate your website.
+Customers can shop and pay simply by scanning the code or clicking the link without having to directly visit or navigate your website.

 FYIDid you know